vishalverma9572/Portfolio/README.md

 # Vishal Kumar's Portfolio

 Welcome to my portfolio website!
 This project showcases my skills and projects in web development.
-The website is built using React and includes various sections such as Home, About, Skills, Projects, and Connect.
+The website is built using React and includes various sections such as Home, About, Skills, Projects and Connect.
 - Deployed Link: [https://portfoliovishal-vishal-kumar-s-projects.vercel.app/](https://portfoliovishal-vishal-kumar-s-projects.vercel.app/)

 ## Table of Contents